spesmilo/electrum/contrib/android/Readme.md

-# Kivy GUI
+# Qml GUI

-The Kivy GUI is used with Electrum on Android devices.
+The Qml GUI is used with Electrum on Android devices, since Electrum 4.4.
 To generate an APK file, follow these instructions.

+(note: older versions of Electrum for Android used the "kivy" GUI)

 ## Android binary with Docker